shyan23/Archivist--Research-Paper-Tool/README.md

 - **Resource Usage**: Minimal (2GB RAM, 2 CPU cores)
 - **Best For**: Personal use, development, quick processing

+---
+## FOR NOW, DO NOT USE THE KUBERNETES PART,THINGS BUGGY
+---
 ### ☸️ Kubernetes Deployment (Advanced)

 **Local-first Kubernetes**: Designed for offline, personal machine deployment with intelligent autoscaling.